Sun rose / rock rose

 - Is Sun rose / rock rose good for the Colorado Front Range?

-- Yes.
-Sun rose / rock rose is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Sun rose / rock rose is a well-suited groundcover for Colorado's Front Range.

 - How big does Sun rose / rock rose get?